gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

     - The identification of a singular pronoun does not meet the above requirement.
     - The identification of a plural pronoun does meet the above requirement.
 - If one of the listed answers to the multiple answer's questions is a "negative" answer, this is deemed invalid as a Multiple Answer question.
+    - A "negative" answer is an answer that begins with the words or words similar to "not", "no", or "neither" or are used to contrast another answer.

+##### Example

+- Negative word: For example, 1 Corinthians 3:7 says, "So neither the one who plants nor the one who waters is anything, but only God, who makes things grow."
+The question, "Who is anything?"
+Answer: neither the one who plants nor the one who waters, is not a valid MA
+- Contrasting: For example, 1 Corinthians 5:25 says, "Everyone who competes in the games goes into strict training.
+They do it to get a crown that will not last, but we do it to get a crown that will last forever."
+The question, "A crown that will what?"
+Answer: Not last; last forever, is not a valid MA.

 #### Reference